- 1 lb eggplant

 When the water reaches a boil, add coarse salt to taste, then the eggplant slices and simmer for five minutes.
 Transfer eggplants onto a cotton dish towel, using a strainer skimmer.
 Let the eggplant drain completely.

-Place a medium casserole with the butter and olive oil over medium heat, and when the butter is melted, add the chopped onion and the cut up or ground prosciutto.
+Place a medium casserole with the butter and olive oil over medium heat, and when the butter is melted, add the chopped onion.

 Sautè for two minutes, then arrange all the eggplant pieces in the casserole, lightly season with salt and pepper and add the tomatoes.
 Simmer for thirty minutes, stirring every so often and adding a little broth if needed.
 By that time eggplant should be soft and completely cooked.